Credit units: 3

-Note: This course may not be taken for credit concurrently with or after any other 100-level MATH course or any course included in the College of Arts and Science Statistics Course Regulations lists.
+Note: This course may not be taken for credit concurrently with or after any other 100-level MATH or STAT course or any course included in the College of Arts and Science Statistics Course Regulations lists.
 Students may only have credit for one of MATH 101 and MATH 150.
 In Arts & Science programs, this course may be used only in the Quantitative Requirement (if listed for that program) or the Electives Requirement.

 Upcoming class offerings

 For full details about upcoming courses, refer to the class search tool or, if you are a current student, the registration channel in PAWS.